ghostbsd/documentation/source/contributor/Getting_Started.md

 sudo pkg install vscode
 ```

-There are many code editor available under GhostBSD, change are your favorite editors is available.
+There are many code editors available under GhostBSD, you can choose your favorite editor.

 ### Version control